Waste Management In The Hospitality Industry 🏨

 In this section, we will focus on hotels; they also contain components like restaurants, pubs and clubs, depending on their type.
 Although, as stated above, implementing the best waste management practices on food waste in the hospitality industry is of the utmost importance, we should also consider the other parts of the hotel.

 First, we should consider the rooms that the customers stay in.
 This is the key place to focus on.
 Whether they stay overnight or a few days, it does not matter.
 Waste management practices should be strictly implemented there.

 Start off by keeping a record of the items or products disposed of in the room; this will give you a sort of guideline.
 By doing so, you will have a clear idea of what waste management practices you can implement in the guest rooms.
 Where does this waste go?
 Is it recyclable?
 Those are just some of the things you should consider.

 Additionally, you also have to consider the other parts of the hotel.
-For example, the food and drinks area, events room, and the leisure areas (e.g., swimming pools and lobbies) should also have a proper waste management practice implementation.
-Everyday (pre-coronavirus pandemic), all kinds of people flock the hotel, so expect different types of waste generated.
+For example, the food and drinks area, events room, and leisure areas (e.g., swimming pools and lobbies) should also have a proper waste management practice implementation.
+Every day (pre-coronavirus pandemic), all kinds of people flock to the hotel, so expect different types of waste generated.
 You can apply the same principle that was discussed above to the different places mentioned here in this section.

 Furthermore, one thing that should also be considered reducing waste to improve management in the hospitality industry.

 Doing so will ensure the health and safety of your staff and customers.
 Give out sustainable options.
 For example, in lobbies or other public spaces, you can install a water fountain to avoid the increase of single-use plastic bottles in your hotel.
 As for events or business rooms, you can encourage the use of technology instead of paper or any other materials.

 Waste disposal methods: how to reduce food waste in hotels